railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_open.rst

 In some industries, customers commonly place orders for a certain volume of product and ask for regular deliveries from an order up to the total amount on it.
-This principle, called open orders, is managed by the :mod:`sale_delivery` module in Open ERP.
+This principle, called open orders, is managed by the :mod:`sale_delivery` module in OpenERP.

-Open ERP handles open orders easily.
+OpenERP handles open orders easily.
 An open order is an order for a certain quantity of products but whose deliveries are planned for various dates over a period of time.